Enrichment tips for cats

 - Hide some food in a toilet roll pyramid.

 These DYI puzzles will keep your cat busy for hours!
 As they become an expert forager you can increase the difficulty level or introduce a type of different puzzle.
 You’re limited only by your imagination!

 Tip 4 – Plant a cat grass and herb garden

-Lots of people know that cats go crazy for cat nip, but did you know that cat grass and cat mint are also a good way to give your cat taste and smell sensory enrichment?
+Lots of people know that cats go crazy for cat nip, but did you know that cat safe plants are also a good way to give your cat sensory enrichment?